3imed-jaberi/packages-versions/README.md

 GET ALL VERSIONS OF ANY PACKAGES 🗃 ..

 > I don't intend to make breaking changes to this package 🙌🏻.
-So, don't be afraid to upgrade ✨. <br/> I added Opts argument to the function for give you more control 🎮.
+So, don't be afraid to upgrade ✨. <br/> I added Opts argument (Optional) to the function for give you more control 🎮.

-**Note:** v2.1.0 ~ currently 1 option it's available ` ({ reverse: true})`.

 ## `Installation`